Previous dayMarch 31, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-March 31, 2026 brought a magnitude 3.1 earthquake 71 km NNE of Cruz Bay, U.S. Virgin Islands, logged at 21:26 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
-The epicenter is at 18.919°, -64.503°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+On March 31, 2026 at 21:26 UTC, a magnitude 3.1 earthquake struck 69 km NNE of Cruz Bay, U.S. Virgin Islands.
+The event originated approximately 35.0 km below the surface, classifying it as shallow crustal.
+Geolocation places the event at 18.901°N, -64.518°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31